Student Innovation Grant

 - All UC Davis students are eligible to submit project proposals, as long as they are under the umbrella of a campus department or center.
 Individuals and organizations outside the University are not eligible to submit project proposals.

-- Projects either must have received all necessary written endorsements by appropriate campus officials prior to consideration, or have met with the Basic Needs Committee Co-Chairs to discuss appropriate approvals and endorsements.
+- Projects either must have received all necessary written endorsements by appropriate campus officials prior to consideration or have met with the Basic Needs Committee Chair to discuss appropriate approvals and endorsements.

 - All awarded proposals must submit

 - A progress report at the halfway point of the project timeline.